-TMC 11-3-145 outlines the procedure to be followed if a business in the Core Area would like to appeal the amount of their Core Area parking tax assessment, as outlined below:
+TMC 1-24.145 11-3-145 outlines the procedure to be followed if a business in the Core Area would like to appeal the amount of their Core Area parking tax assessment, as outlined below:

 - 1. A person in disagreement with a Core Area Parking District tax assessment may appeal the tax assessment to the City Council by filing a written request with the Community Development Department describing with particularity the tax assessment from which the person appeals. - 2.
-An appeal of the tax assessment must be filed within 30 days from the date the tax bills were mailed.
+An appeal of the tax assessment must be filed within 30 days from the date the tax bills were mailed, except for Fiscal Year 02/03 when appeals must be filed within 30 days after adoption of the appeal process.
 The Core Area Parking District Board must review and make a recommendation on the appeal to the City Council.
 The appeal shall be accompanied by a filing fee as established by Council resolution (the current filing fee is \$100.00).
-The appeal fee shall be refunded in the event the Council determines the tax assessment was incorrect.

-- 3. The appeal shall state:

-- (a) the name and address of the appellant;

-- (b) the reason the tax assessment is incorrect (required to be based on one of the following):

-- number of on-site spaces provided

-- gross leasable area

-- space factor

-- error in the calculation with the tax formula

-- (c) what the correct tax should be or how the correct tax should be derived.
+The appeal fee shall be refunded in the event the Council determines the tax assessment was incorrect. - 3.
+The appeal shall state: - (a) the name and address of the appellant; - (b) the reason the tax assessment is incorrect (required to be based on one of the following): - number of on-site spaces provided - gross leasable area - space factor - error in the calculation with the tax formula - (c) what the correct tax should be or how the correct tax should be derived.